Speaker(s): John Jacobs

-It is important to stay in touch with the basic strategies regarding fine art storage while at the same time being aware of developing trends.
+It is important to stay in touch with the basic strategies regarding storage while at the same time being aware of developing trends.

 - Current status in temperature and humidity standards

 - Services that complement managing your fine art storage

 - Recent trends in both temperature/humidity standards, services and options